 - Stable performance: Virtualization monitoring stabilizes the performance of virtual machines.
 It allows you to identify key problems through various metrics.

-As businesses monitor its VM resources, companies can operate their IT resources efficiently and optimally.
+As businesses monitor their VM resources, companies can operate their IT resources efficiently and optimally.

 Monitoring metrics for virtual machines

 Although there are discrete types of virtualization and virtualization software, there are monitoring metrics that are commonly important.
-By looking through each metrics, you can have an idea on how you want to design your monitoring stack.
+By looking through each metric, you can have an idea of how you want to design your monitoring stack.

 Availability monitoring helps you to prevent adverse situations by checking the uptime of virtual machines and notifying operators of issues before they start to have a negative impact on users and business.